jodfedlet/jodfedlet/README.md

  👋 Hi, I’m Jod F. Pierre.
 I am a bachelor of computer Science from Federal University of Fronteira Sul (UFFS).
-My areas of interest are Software Engineering, Software Architecture, Machine Learning and Data Science.
+My areas of interest are Software Engineering, Software Architecture, Machine Learning, Cryptography and Data Science.
 I currently work as a Backend Engineer at Compass.UOL and I weekly work at [@mjcodegroup](https://github.com/mjcodegroup), a digital agency that develops software for people founded by me (with some colleagues).